koualab/itap/README.md

 ## Introduction

-Venom gland transcriptome annotation is the process of identifying putatives toxin-like peptides in a set a transcriptomic sequences, and labelling them with family, presence/absence signal information. itap is a software tool to annotate spider venom gland transcriptome and will suport in future cone, scorpions and other well-known venomous animal venom gland transcriptome. itap produces standards-compliant output files.
+Venom gland transcriptome annotation is the process of identifying putatives toxin-like peptides in a set a transcriptomic sequences, and labelling them with family, presence/absence signal information. itap (Improved Transcriptome Annotation Pipeline) is a software tool to annotate spider venom gland transcriptome and will suport in next release cone, scorpions and other well-known venomous animal venom gland transcriptome. itap produces standards-compliant output files.

 ## Installation